efarraro/krumit/_items/Smashgud.md

 ---
 name: Smashgud
 description: When you attack with this weapon, increase its damage by 1 for the remainder of this dungeon
-flavor: One of the great maces wielded by the late Gregory the Llamataur
+flavor: One of Gregory the Llamataur's legendary great maces.
+Does what it says on the bloody shaft.
 cost: 4
 image: /images/Smashgud.png
 durability: 3